FDR Control for Online Anomaly Detection: Comparison against competitor

 \subsection{Performance metrics}

-The anomaly detector are evaluated using their ability to control the FDR and minimize the FNR of the full time series.
-Therefore, the two applied metrics are the FDP and the FNP computed as:
+The anomaly detectors are evaluated by their ability to control FDR and minimize FNR of the full time series.
+Therefore, the two applied metrics are FDP and FNP calculated as follows:

 and